The LEGB rule in Python

 x = 3

-Namespaces are often represented with diagrams.
-The namespace is drawn as a big box containing variable names (words) with arrows pointing to objects (boxes).
+Let's look at a diagram that represents a namespace.
+The namespace is drawn as a big box containing variable names with arrows pointing to objects (boxes).
 Inside each box is a value(s).
 An arrow from a variable name to a box indicates that the name maps to the object that the box represents.

 The code snippet above could be represented in a diagram like this: